Software · systems · creative infrastructure

 Operational SaaS system

-• What A workforce management platform for tenants, teams, roles, locations, shifts, subscriptions, and AI-assisted planning.
+• What A workforce platform: tenants, teams, roles, shifts, subscriptions, and AI-assisted scheduling.

 • Key decisions